fojanb/20-Days-of-JavaScript/Day-15-Tanslate-App/README.md

 ### Google Translator
-:white_check_mark:	 Google Translate is a multilingual neural machine translation service developed by Google to translate text.
+purple_circle:	 Google Translate is a multilingual neural machine translation service developed by Google to translate text.
 - Allows programatic integration with Google Translate.
 Cloud Translation can dynamically translate text between thousands of language pairs.
 - You need to provide an **API key and host** by registering at [rapidapi](https://rapidapi.com/hub) in order to get the work done.
 Also as I'm using js modularity , you need to run this project with live server.